pantheon-systems/documentation/source/content/guides/mariadb-mysql/06-kill-mysql-queries.md

 ### Enable Redis

-Most website frameworks like Drupal and WordPress use the database to cache internal application "objects" which can be expensive to generate (menu trees, filter results, etc.), and to keep cached page content.
-Since the database also handles many queries for normal page requests, it is the most common bottleneck causing increased load-times.
+Most website frameworks like Drupal and WordPress use the database to cache internal application objects which can be expensive to generate (menu trees, filter results, etc.), and to keep cached page content.
+Because the database also handles many queries for normal page requests, it is the most common bottleneck causing increased load-times.

-[Redis](/object-cache) provides an alternative caching backend, taking that work off the database, which is vital for scaling to a larger number of logged-in users.
-It also provides a number of other nice features for developers looking to use it to manage queues, or do custom caching of their own.
+[Object Cache](/object-cache) provides an alternative caching backend.
+It takes caching work off the database, which is vital for scaling to a larger number of logged-in users.
+It also provides a number of other features for developers looking to use it to manage queues, or do custom caching of their own.

 ### Consider MySQL Replication (WordPress)

-Typical WordPress sites are limited to the capacity of a single database to serve read and write requests.
-As a result, high traffic sites can experience latency as requests are fulfilled.
-[MySQL replication](/guides/mariadb-mysql/hyperdb) rapidly copies content from the "master" database to one or more "replica" databases.
+[MySQL replication](/guides/mariadb-mysql/hyperdb) rapidly copies content from the primary database to a replica database.
 This allows you to spread requests across multiple databases to improve site performance and load times.

 ## More Resources